 The building dates from the 17th century; the brickwork dates from the 19th century.

-Railway station about 2.3 miles away (see public transport tab for details)
+Railway station about 2.3 miles away (see transport links for details)

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 (some old PO directory information courtesy of londonpublichouse.com)

 (** historic newspaper information from Bob Mitchell)